soundpress/RulesOfNYC/docs/c22/index.rst

       101.13: An inmate is guilty of assault with a weapon when he or she uses any item to assault or attempt to assault any person.

       101.14: An inmate is guilty of Grade I fighting when he or she engages in a physical struggle with another inmate that results in injury to any person.

+      101.15: An inmate is guilty of the Grade I offense of Gang Assault on an inmate when the inmate, while acting in concert with two or more inmates, injures, spits on or throws any object or substance at any other inmate.

+      101.15.1: An inmate is guilty of the Grade I offense of Security Risk Group Assault when the inmate injures, spits on or throws any object or substance at any other inmate based on either inmate’s Security Risk Group status or motivated by a Security Risk Group related purpose.

       Grade II: